-St. John’s School of Law hosts month-long programs each summer at the University’s beautiful Rome and Paris campuses, each located in the heart of one of the Great Cities of Europe.
-Students with an interest in international and comparative law – or simply wanting to expand their legal education experience overseas – will find no better programs.
+St. John’s School of Law hosts a month-long program at the University’s beautiful Rome campus, located in the heart of one of the Great Cities of Europe.
+Students with an interest in international and comparative law – or simply wanting to expand their legal education experience overseas – will find no better program.

 We justifiably pride ourselves on our strong reputation for preparing young lawyers for the practice of law, and our transnational programs also provide experiential learning opportunities for J.D. students.
 For the 2012-2013 academic year, two students will be doing five-month practicum placements with the North Atlantic Treaty Organization (NATO) in Mons, Belgium.
 Additional overseas practica will be added in the 2013-2104 academic year and beyond.